 Under English Common Law, there was a time when, thanks to Sovereign Immunity, it was virtually impossible to sue the government or hold governmental entities accountable for their negligent actions.
 Although we’re not still observing “the king can do no wrong” legal principle, we still have some of that English Common Law coloring our modern laws associated with suing governmental entities.
 Under the Federal Tort Claims Act (FTCA), it is possible to sue the federal government, but there are strict guidelines upon which you can bring a claim.

 Claims Against State and Local Governments

-If you have an injury claim against a state or local government, it’s important to understand that the statues and law can vary greatly, depending upon where you were hurt and what governmental entities were involved.
+How statues and laws vary depending on where you were when you were hurt and what governmental entities were involved, is important to understand.
 States, counties, towns, municipalities, school boards, housing authorities and other governmental entities have their own sets of statues governing the rights to bring injury claims and file lawsuits.
-The notice provisions and other guidelines can vary from county to county and state to state, so it’s important to contact a lawyer if you’ve been injured by a state or local government employee or on state or local government property.
+Notice provisions and other guidelines vary from county to county and state to state.

 Governmental Claims and Premises Liability

 Just like businesses, governmental entities have a duty to ensure their properties are safe and free of defects.
 Where premises liability is concerned, a governmental entity owes the same duty of care as everybody else.
-This includes government offices, public parks, playgrounds and other properties that are owned, operated and maintained by the government.
-If you or somebody you love is injured on government property due to dangerous or negligent conditions, you need to speak with an injury lawyer immediately.
+This includes, government offices, public parks, playgrounds and other properties that are owned, operated and maintained by the government.